hanabi/hanabi.github.io/Beginners.md

 ### Single Card Focus

 * When a bunch of cards are clued, what the heck does it mean?
 Different groups have different opinions on what a clue should mean, but in our group, we don't want there to be any guesswork - we all agree on a system that specifies **exactly** what a clue means, and that way everyone is always on the same page.
 So, let's go through the system.
-* If only one card is touched, then that clue is (obviously) talking about that card.
+* If only one card is touched, then the clue is (obviously) talking about that card.
 * If two or more cards are touched, then **the clue is focused on a single card - the brand new card introduced**. **Nothing is implied about the non-focused cards** (beyond that they will be useful at some point later on, which follows from *Good Touch Principle*).
 * If there are multiple brand new cards introduced, then:
   * If the chop card was introduced, then the **focus of the clue is on the chop**.
 (This is the *Chop Focus* convention.)